DevExpress-Examples/web-forms-dashboard-custom-interactivity/Readme.md

 The Web Dashboard allows you to add custom interactivity to dashboards.
 For this, handle the [ViewerApiExtensionOptions.onItemVisualInteractivity](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.ViewerApiExtensionOptions?p=netframework#js_devexpress_dashboard_viewerapiextensionoptions_onitemvisualinteractivity) event.
 You can get data axes used to apply custom interactivity actions, specify the selection mode for dashboard item elements, and so on.
 Use event arguments to process the [multidimensional data](https://docs.devexpress.com/Dashboard/403003/web-dashboard/dashboard-control-for-javascript-applications-jquery-knockout-etc/obtain-underlying-and-displayed-data) to get the slice, axes, or tuples.

-After a user changes the selection in the dashboard item, the [ViewerApiExtensionOptions.onItemSelectionChanged](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.ViewerApiExtensionOptions#js_devexpress_dashboard_viewerapiextensionoptions_onitemselectionchanged) event is raised.
+The change of the selection in the dashboard item raises the the [ViewerApiExtensionOptions.onItemSelectionChanged](https://docs.devexpress.com/Dashboard/js-DevExpress.Dashboard.ViewerApiExtensionOptions#js_devexpress_dashboard_viewerapiextensionoptions_onitemselectionchanged) event.

 This example shows the following interactivity customization: